-Feng shui (风水 pinyin : fēng shuǐ, literally translates as "wind-water" in English) is a thousand-year-old Chinese art.
-It relates to the Taoist Arts, in the same way as the Chinese Traditional Medicine or acupuncture, with which it shares a common-core syllabus of knowledge.
+Feng shui (风水 pinyin: fēng shuǐ, literally translates as "wind-water" in English) is a thousand-year-old Chinese art.
+It relates to the Taoist Arts.
+Like Chinese medicine or acupuncture, it shares a core outline of knowledge with Taoism.

-The Chinese considered Feng Shui as a philosophy of life allowing them to live in accordance with the nature and for centuries, they refer to it to conceive their cities, build their houses and bury their deaths.
+The Chinese consider Feng Shui as a philosophy of life that allows them to live according to the laws of nature.
+For centuries they used Feng Shui to conceive their cities, build their houses, and bury their deaths.

-Likewise, all the architects of the big Chinese monuments, as the Forbidden City in Beijing or the Great Wall of China, were inspired by principles of Feng Shui to give to their constructions the harmonious breath necessary for their integration in the nature.
+Likewise, the architects of all large Chinese monuments, such as the Forbidden City in Beijing or the Great Wall of China, were inspired by Feng Shui principles.
+Giving their architecture an air of harmony necessary to integrate with nature.

-To apply Feng Shui philosophy, two essential components have to be considered: the notions of complementarily of the Yin and the Yang as well as five elements (Water, Earth, Fire, Metal, Wood), often expressed by means of materials, forms and colours.
+To apply Feng Shui philosophy, two essential components have to be considered: the notions of complementarily of the Yin and the Yang as well as five elements (Water, Earth, Fire, Metal, Wood), often expressed by means of materials, forms, and colors.

-Besides Feng Shui ideology articulates around the Chi, which is the energy or the sum of the energy movements governing the Universe.
+Besides Feng Shui ideology articulates around the Chi, which is the energy of the sum of the energy movements governing the Universe.

 For the inhabitants of former China, the natural elements, as the wind and the water, grasp the energy of the sky and the earth.
 In movement, this energy is feeder, excessive or on the contrary stagnant, it possesses destructive qualities.

 At the beginning of the Zhou dynasty (c.
-1050–256 BC) King Wen was the first one to use Bagua (eight trigrams) to describe the changes of the world.
-At about eighth century BC, the Chinese used Bagua and theories of the change to favour the movement of good Chi in palaces, to bring to the kingdom prosperity and harmony.
+1050–256 BC), King Wen was the first one to use Bagua (eight trigrams) to describe the changes of the world.

-The last phases of the development of Feng Shui occured under the Ching dynasty (1644-1911) and then under the Republic of China (1912-1949).
-Very early under the Ching dynasty, the Eight Mansions System or Ba Zhai in Chinese was create and applied exclusively to Feng Shui of houses.
+In the early Qing Dynasty, the Eight Mansions System or Ba Zhai was created and applied exclusively to the Feng Shui of houses.
 Ba Zhai tries to tune the protective celestial body of the occupants of that of the house.

 The aim of Feng Shui thus is to make so that this air lungful of life circulates in an optimal way in and outside of us.
-This good circulation ensue an attitude, thoughts and positive feelings directly bound to our health, our family and professional life.
+This good circulation ensures an attitude, thoughts, and positive feelings directly bound to our health, our family, and professional life.

 It is thus essential to make sure that the Chi circulates with fluidity and sweetness inside our houses.
-Any salient angles, deep hidden recesses and overloaded spaces are so many energy blockings susceptible to generate troubles and dysfunctions in our life.
+Any protruding angles, deep recesses, and overloaded spaces are so much of an energy barrier.
+This tends to create trouble and dysfunction in our lives.

-By stimulating, precise points, they act subtly on flows of energy to delete these blockings and allow the energy to circulate again freely and harmoniously in the body and the spirit.
-Just like the flight of birds, streams and rivers in nature, the Chi has to circulate according to ample and wave-like movements in our house.
+Allowing the energy to circulate again freely and harmoniously in the body and spirit.
+Just like the flight of birds, streams, and rivers in nature, the Chi has to circulate according to ample and wave-like movements in our house.